danigrb/neuro-rs/README.md

 - [X] **Authentication middleware**: Endpoints are protected with Keycloak as Authentication server using Oauth2 and OpenIDConnect.
 - [X] **SwaggerUI with authorization setup**: SwaggerUI playground is available and setup for authorization workflows.
 - [X] **Configuration management**: Configurations can be set via environment variables following rust best practises.
+- [ ] **Document OpenAI Setup**: Fully document the setting required on the OpenAI side for Oauth2 to work.
 - [ ] **Unit testing**: Obtain (and keep) unit tests full code coverage.
 - [ ] **Bulk endpoints**: Offer bulk CRUD endpoints in order to reduce the number of calls needed by GPT for a complex task.
 - [ ] **Advanced search endpoint**: Offer a more complex and meaniningful search endpoint.